May 19, 2016 – Ecuador

 I am not sure if the above information is correct, and all’s fine here in Mindo.
 I send my empathy to those on the coast, as you are surely wondering, ‘When will this end?’

-All is fine here in Mindo/Rio Cinto, but wanted to send an update.
+All is fine here in the cloud forest of Mindo/Rio Cinto, but wanted to send an update.